GET DIRECTV

 Golf is an extremely fluid sport, and it’s possible that these rankings change as soon as next week.
 However, as it stands today, Rahm is the best golfer in the world.

-Keep up with the PGA Tour when you have DIRECTV.
-Get it now
+Keep up with the PGA Tour when watch golf on DIRECTV.

 DIRECTV Insider brings you our views on what’s happening in streaming, t.v., movies and sports.
 Companies and persons mentioned are not necessarily associated with and do not necessarily endorse DIRECTV.
 We will disclose sponsored content on our site when we show it to you, and some of the links on the site may be ads or affiliate links which means DIRECTV may earn compensation from your purchases.